 The official News Blog for Puppet Place, your hub for all things animated on stage and film in the UK.
 We are dedicated to sharing our passion for puppetry and animation with the wider public and supporting artists and professionals working with these artforms.
-This blog is written by the Puppet Place News Team: Emma Windsor, Marta Smyk and Josh Elwell.
+This blog is written by the Puppet Place News Team: Emma Windsor, Marta Smyk, Josh Elwell and Martha King.

 About Emma Windsor: Emma Windsor is an artist, animator and filmmaker.

 Her independent films have been shown at international film festivals including: Bristol Encounters Short Film & Animation Festival, Stuttgart Festival of Animated Film and the Glastonbury Music Festival.
-She has also worked with NFP/charitable organisations such as Girlguiding UK to produce animated presentations, and has worked on animated advertising for well-known brands, including Nestlé and BT.
+She has also worked with NFP and charitable organisations such as Girlguiding UK and The Lord Mayor of Bristol’s Childrens Appeal, in addition to well-known brands, including BT and the BBC.
 See her portfolio here.

 About Marta Smyk: Marta Smyk is an illustrator, model maker and puppet maker.